 A. Our study tour courses are graded on a pass/fail basis.
 However, if you are a visiting student and require an actual grade for transfer credit please notify our office to make the necessary arrangements.

 Q. Can I attend the program and audit the classes?

 A. Yes.
 Because auditors do not receive course credit, tuition expenses are less.
-Please visit Travel Recommendations and Expenses for more information.
+Please contact the Straus Institute for more information.